Cat Safety Around Your Christmas Tree

 Sparkly objects, branches to climb on, decorations to swipe at—some cats cannot resist the urge to get onto, up, or on that tree the minute it enters the home.
-While it can be cute to watch your cat bat around some tinsel, if your tree is not properly cat-proofed, you may be putting them in harm’s way.
-A falling Christmas tree, sharp objects, and accidentally ingesting small pieces of decorations are all real threats for your cat.
+While watching your cat bat around, some tinsel can be cute; if your tree is not properly cat-proofed, you may be putting them in harm’s way.
+A falling Christmas tree, sharp objects, and accidentally ingesting small pieces of decorations are all real threats to your cat.

 To help keep your feline family members safe this Christmas, here are our top tips for cat safety around the Christmas tree.

 Artificial vs. Real Trees

 Nothing says festive cheer more than having a real Christmas tree in your home.
 But, unfortunately, that beautiful, sparkling “cat tree” in your pet’s eyes might be more dangerous for your cat than you think.